CohenLabPrinceton/pvp/_docs/gui.rst

       lots and lots of observed values, but only some need limits. might want to make larger drawer of smaller displayed values that don't need controls
     * Save/load parameters.
 Autosave, and autorestore if saved <5m ago, otherwise init from defaults.
+    * Implement timed updates to plots to limit resource usage
     * Possible plots

         * Pressure vs. flow